Learning objective

 - Ask students to work in groups of four to construct their own board game called ‘Relation-ship’ that deals with romantic relationship situations.
 Use the Teaching Resource: Relation-ship board game pieces to assist students.

-- Explain that each group of four is to construct a set of 24 game cards that describe positive or negative actions that affect a relationship.
+- Each group of four is to construct a set of 24 game cards that describe positive or negative actions that affect a relationship.

-- Discuss the need to have appropriate rewards and penalties for different relationship situations.
+- There needs to be appropriate rewards and penalties for different relationship situations.

 - Discuss how relationships vary depending on which category (family, personal, friendship, acquaintance) they relate to.